mrsuperei/llm-mux/docs/amp-cli-integration.md

 ## Overview

-The Amp CLI integration adds specialized routing to support Amp's API patterns while maintaining full compatibility with all existing CLIProxyAPI features.
-This allows you to use both traditional CLIProxyAPI features and Amp CLI with the same proxy server.
+The Amp CLI integration adds specialized routing to support Amp's API patterns while maintaining full compatibility with all existing llm-mux features.
+This allows you to use both traditional llm-mux features and Amp CLI with the same proxy server.

 ### Key Features

-- **Provider route aliases**: Maps Amp's `/api/provider/{provider}/v1...` patterns to CLIProxyAPI handlers
+- **Provider route aliases**: Maps Amp's `/api/provider/{provider}/v1...` patterns to llm-mux handlers
 - **Management proxy**: Forwards OAuth and account management requests to Amp's control plane
 - **Smart fallback**: Automatically routes unconfigured models to ampcode.com
 - **Model mapping**: Route unavailable models to alternatives you have access to (e.g., `claude-opus-4.5` → `claude-sonnet-4`)